Cdiscount/terraform-provider-dyn/README.md

 A Terraform provider for Dynect forked from [official archived terraform provider](https://github.com/hashicorp/terraform-provider-dyn).

-It support Dynect record creation, like the original project, and it add support for traffic director creation.
+It supports Dynect record creation, like the original project, and it adds support for traffic director creation.

 Requirements
 ------------